 What are the possible effects of a TBI?

 Not all TBIs are alike.
-Each head injury is unique and may cause changes that affect individuals differently, some for a short period and others permanently.
+Each head injury is unique and may cause changes that affect individuals differently.
+Some injuries may last for a short period of time while others are permanent.
 Almost half of the patients who require hospitalization after a TBI have a related disability one year after the injury.
 A TBI may cause several issues affecting the following:

 TBIs also have the potential of causing epilepsy and increasing the risk for conditions such as Parkinson’s disease and Alzheimer’s disease.